Naomi McClure-Griffiths

 Naomi McClure-Griffiths (born July 11, 1975) is an American-born Australian astrophysicist and radio astronomer.
-In 2004, she discovered a new spiral arm in the Milky Way galaxy.
+She is the first Chief Scientist of the Square Kilometre Array Observatory.
+In 2004, McClure-Griffiths discovered a new spiral arm in the Milky Way galaxy.
 She was awarded the Prime Minister's Malcolm McIntosh Prize for Physical Scientist in 2006 and in 2015 was honored for her research in physics by receipt of the Pawsey Medal from the Australian Academy of Science.
 This was followed by an Australian Laureate Fellowship in 2021, while in 2022 she was elected a Fellow of the Australian Academy of Science.

 Early life and education

 Naomi Melissa McClure-Griffiths was born on July 11, 1975, in Atlanta Georgia.
 She entered Oberlin College in 1993 where she studied both French and physics and then in 1997 entered the University of Minnesota to study astrophysics.
 During her PhD, she participated in the International Galactic Plane Survey, leading the Southern Galactic Plane Survey to map the hydrogen gas in the Milky Way.